-Thesis courses are the MFA curriculum’s capstone for students to research, prepare, execute, defend, and document their contributions to Visual Studies as a greater field of interest and activity.
+Thesis and Internship courses are the MFA curriculum’s capstone for students to research, prepare, execute, defend, and document their contributions to Visual Studies as a greater field of interest and activity.
+The Internship requirement gives students the opportunity to research and participate in an aspect of the field that might interest them for contributions in the long-term.
 Two courses make up the Thesis.
 The first course guides students through research and preparation aspects culminating in the Graduate Review, an oral presentation assessed by students’ peers, faculty, and outside experts.Read More

 Passing the Graduate Review enables the student to work independently on the Thesis and to form a committee of thesis advisors.
 The committee mentors the student and includes at least one faculty member, one outside expert from the field, and the Director of the program.
 Students meet with the advisory committee at least four times prior to presenting the thesis.

 The curriculum’s final course is the Thesis for students to present their independently produced project and give a professional-level talk on the work.
 Following the presentation, student peers, faculty, and the student’s committee vote on whether the project and presentation are accepted or should be resubmitted after further work on recommended changes.

 Following acceptance, the Thesis is documented in the form of a book left in VSW’s collections and made accessible via The College at Brockport, SUNY library’s Digital Commons network.
 Students also compile samples and elements of their work as a Trace archive left in The Nathan Lyons Research Center at VSW.